Mary A. KeeneyShareholder

 Board Certified in Civil Appellate Law, Texas Board of Legal Specialization

-Ms. Keeney’s practice encompasses a wide range of substantive law that includes real estate, oil and gas, telecommunications, electric utility, workers’ compensation and insurance.
+Ms. Keeney’s practice encompasses a wide range of substantive law that includes workers’ compensation insurance, real estate, oil and gas, telecommunications, and water law.
 Her experience includes 10 years with the Texas Office of the Attorney General (1990-2000), representing various state agencies that include the PUC, the Railroad Commission, the General Land Office, the Motor Vehicle Board, and the predecessors to the Texas Commission on Environmental Quality.

 - Admitted to bar, 1978, Texas; also admitted to practice before U.S. Supreme Court; U.S. Court of Appeals, Fifth Circuit; and U.S. District Court, Western and Southern Districts of Texas.
 Briefing Attorney to Chief Justice Joe R. Greenhill, Supreme Court of Texas, 1978-1979.

 - Board Certified, Civil Appellate Law, Texas Board of Legal Specialization.

 - Education: Vanderbilt University (B.A., magna cum laude, 1975); University of Texas (J.D., with honors, 1977); Order of the Coif; Member, Texas Law Review, 1976-1977.

 Appellate decisions involving direct representation or participation as amicus author include:

 - Texas Mutual Ins.
 Co. v.
 Stevenson, No. 05-18-00978-CV, 2020 WL 5868219 (Tex.
 App.—Dallas, Oct.
 2, 2020, no pet. h.)